Causes of Childlessness in Marriage: Male Factors and Female Factors and their Solutions

 6. Hormonal balance

 The coordination of the body of a woman is done by the brain.
-There is a place called pituitary gland, or hypophysis cerebri, then there is the hypothalamus which contains very vital hormones.
+There is a place called the pituitary gland, or hypophysis cerebri, then there is the hypothalamus which contains very vital hormones.
 If a woman does not have a balance of this setup; from hypophysis cerebri and hypothalamus, it will be very difficult for her to get pregnant.

 This is a condition when the breast of a woman makes milk when she is not pregnant or breastfeeding.
 The milk may come from both breasts or only one.
 In this situation, what the body is saying is that the woman is breastfeeding or pregnant.
 As long as this continues, the body of the woman cannot produce eggs.

 Hyperprolactinemia is a condition in which a woman has higher-than-normal levels of the hormone prolactin in the blood.
 The primary function of prolactin is to stimulate the production of breast milk after childbirth.
-High prolactin levels are normal in pregnancy but not for a woman who has not giving birth before.
+High prolactin levels are normal in pregnancy but not for a woman who has not given birth before.
 Stress can cause the level of prolactin to go up but not to the extent that the person will start producing breast milk.
 There are drugs that can be used to handle this condition.

 This is an abnormal enlargement of the thyroid gland.
 It is painless most of the time.
 If the woman present with hyperthyroidism, it should be handled first, else, she will find it difficult to conceive.